mathspp/mathspp/pages/02.blog/01.pydonts/boost-your-productivity-with-the-repl/item.en.md

 ---
 metadata:
     description: "In this Pydon't you'll learn to boost your Python productivity by making the best use possible of the Python REPL."
-title: "Boost your productivity with the REPL | Pydon't"
+title: "Boost your productivity with the REPL | Pydon't 🐍"
 ---

 In this Pydon't you'll learn how to make the best use possible of the Python REPL.